 Source: Cardamom Cinnamon Rolls | Food for My Family

-I love the idea of serving the fruit salad in a grabbale cup.
-Give guests a choice of toppings like fresh strawberry puree or vanilla yogurt for a special twist.
+I love the idea of serving the fruit salad in a grabbable cup.
+For a special twist, give guests a choice of toppings like a fresh strawberry puree or vanilla yogurt.

 Source: Waffle Cone Fruit Cups | The Cottage Home

 Light, fluffy eggs flavored with leeks and Gruyere cheese sit atop a crisp, flaky crust in this classic quiche.
 A staple at any brunch, bake it in a pie plate or in an 8×8″ pan to pull smaller square portions from.

 Source: Quiche Lorraine | Good Life Eats